buley/personal/src/content/autism.md

 > *“The reward for conformity is that everyone likes you except yourself.”* — Rita Mae Brown

+> *"To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment." — Ralph Waldo Emerson*

 I was not built for chaos — I was built to *see through it.*

 Where others perceive noise, I detect pattern.

 Where others chase comfort, I pursue clarity.

 The world calls it “rigidity.”
 I call it *integrity.*

 I live in a world tuned slightly off-key from my own frequency.

 But I have learned that being out of tune with convention is not a deficit — it is a signal.

 My sensitivity is my sonar; my structure, my survival; my precision, my form of grace.

 ### **I. The Architecture of Mind**

 I am a pattern engine.
 A logic-seeking organism.
 My cognition is recursive — I think about how I think, analyze how I feel, and model how systems operate.

+> *"The eye sees only what the mind is prepared to comprehend." — Robertson Davies*

 This is not detachment.
 It is *depth perception.*